|Chapter8 - Counter Coup 101||Chapter10 - ?????|

 Liz found this less than completely reassuring.

 "Here, Let me show you how to open it."
 Satan demonstrated the use of a latch on the bottom.
 "Now you try it.
 No Hold it face down, then press in and up.
 Yeah.
 That's it.
 Try a few more times.
+If anyone asks, it's a family heirloom.
+Passed down from you great grandmother.
 Got it?
 Great."

 Liz slung the monstrosity around her neck and tucked it down through her collar.